Endless Travel Plans

 How much does a Caribbean family vacation cost?

 Budget Caribbean family trips start around $3,000-4,500 for a week.
-Mid-range destinations like Bahamas or Puerto Rico run $5,000-8,000.
-Luxury options including Turks & Caicos can exceed $10,000-15,000 per week for a family of four.
+Mid-range destinations like Jamaica or Puerto Rico run $5,000-8,000.
+Luxury all-inclusive resorts in Turks and Caicos can exceed $10,000-15,000 per week for a family of four.
+All-inclusive rates at family resorts like Holiday Inn Jamaica start around $187 per night for a family of four.

 When is the best time to visit the Caribbean with kids?